 Yen Carry Trade Today

-In 2018, the yen carry trade is weakening.
-The yen increased 5.8 percent in the first three months.
+That's an improvement over earlier in the year.
+The yen had increased by 5.8% in the first three months.
 Investors bet a scandal would remove Prime Minister Shinzo Abe from office.
-That would end his expansive monetary policy.
-Also, the Bank of Japan said it may raise interest rates in 2019 as the economy improves.
-This follows almost 10 years of a weak yen that boosted the carry trade.
+That would have ended his expansive fiscal policy.
+Also, the Bank of Japan announced it might raise interest rates in 2019 as the economy improved.
+It followed almost 10 years of a weak yen that boosted the carry trade.